-San Francisco, CA – The Division of Workers’ Compensation (DWC) recently posted the 2020 Ethics Advisory Committee’s annual report on its website.
+San Francisco, CA – The California Division of Workers’ Compensation (DWC) recently announced that it has posted the 2021 Ethics Advisory Committee’s annual report on its website.
+T

 The Ethics Advisory Committee is required to make a public report each year summarizing activities in the previous calendar year.